A non-uniqueness problem of the Dirac theory in a curved spacetime: Conclusion

 {\bf iii}) For both DFW and TRD, we proved in Section \ref{Non-uniquenessProof} assuming very mild conditions that, for any admissible set of coefficient fields $(\gamma ^\mu ,A)$, there exists an admissible local similarity $S$ such that the spectra of the energy operators before and after the similarity are different.\\

 The non-uniqueness of the energy operator is significant because, according to quantum mechanics: if a particle is in a state $\psi $, then an energy measurement at any given time will yield an eigenvalue of the energy operator (at that time in the non-stationary case).
 Immediately following the measurement, the state $\psi $ will collapse into an eigenvector of the energy operator at that time, as a result of the measurement.
 Since the Hamiltonian and energy operators are not unique, and since there is no preferred way to choose them in either DFW or TRD, we cannot at present predict the energy of a free spin-half particle in a curved spacetime.
-It would seem that the only recourse to resolve this non-uniqueness of the energy spectrum in a curved spacetime would be to experiments.
 However, the energy shifts due to different ``reasonable'' choices of the coefficient fields $(\gamma^\mu,A)$ are very small.
 For example, for rotating Dirac matrices in a Minkowski spacetime, a straightforward calculation using Eqs. (\ref{deltaE}) and (\ref{e_ab s^ab ^antisym-2}) shows that the energy shift is of the order of the Mashhoon energy term \cite{Mashhoon1988}.
 That means for the current upper limit of angular rotation rates of neutron stars, $10^3$ Hz, the energy shift is two orders of magnitude less than the experimental accuracy of the Lamb shift, which is $10^5$ Hz \cite{Ryder1996}.
-Nevertheless, in the current state of the theory, nothing prevents one from choosing a tetrad field with an arbitrarily large rotation rate, without any relation to the rotation of a physical body.
+Nevertheless, in the current state of the theory, nothing prevents one from choosing a tetrad field with an arbitrarily large rotation rate, without any relation to the rotation of a physical body. \footnote{\ After the first version of the present work had been posted \cite{A43-v1}, an interesting attempt to solve the non-uniqueness problem of the Dirac Hamiltonian was proposed by Gorbatenko \& Neznamov \cite{GorbatenkoNeznamov2010,GorbatenkoNeznamov2011} for DFW, by restricting the class of tetrad fields.
+However, these authors do not address spectral inequivalence, which is a stronger condition than mere operator inequivalence.
+Two energy operators may not be equivalent as operators, yet they may be isospectral, leading to the same physical observations of the energy.
+In the present paper, our unique aim has been to show in detail that there is a non-uniqueness problem for the Dirac Hamiltonian and energy operators and to demonstrate that it implies physically observable differences in the energy spectrum.} \\